 Advanced College Project (ACP) through Indiana University.
 Begun in 2015, York is the first Illinois high school to partner with Indiana University through its ACP.
 Accepted students may earn IU college credits for grades while completing York courses.
 All ACP courses are taught by York teachers who hold adjunct lecturer status with Indiana University.
 All ACP courses earn York honors credit.
 IU college credit (no grades) is transferable to most major universities.
 Students should verify transferability with any potential college or university they plan to attend upon graduation from York.
 Eligible students need a 2.7 GPA and must complete an application.
-ACP classes cost \$150.00 (\$50.00 per "credit hour").
-Currently, York offers the following ACP courses: Business - Personal Finance; Math-Finite Math; English - Composition, Literature, Speech; World Languages - Spanish 3H, Spanish 4H, French 3H, and French 4H. york.elmhurst205.org/ACP.
+The college credits for ACP classes have a cost per "credit hour".
+For current ACP offerings at York, visit the digital coursebook ACP page in the Dual Credit section of the coursebook.